 Individuals employed in the securities industry should also disclose whether their firm makes a market in the securities involved in the assigned case, and whether they have placed clients in the same or similar investment.
 All arbitrators should consider whether they hold (or have held) a position in the security/investment involved, and disclose this information to FINRA.

 Arbitrators must also make any disclosures regarding the nature of the subject matter submitted to arbitration, including any opinion, belief or position that they may have regarding any substantive issue in dispute.

-In addition to potential case-specific conflicts, arbitrators must also disclose any circumstance that would require their temporary or permanent removal from the roster, in accordance with the Arbitrator Disqualification Criteria, or affect their classification as either a public or non-public arbitrator.
+In addition to potential case-specific conflicts, arbitrators must also disclose any circumstance that might affect their ability to serve under the Arbitrator Disqualification Criteria, or affect their classification as either a public or non-public arbitrator.

 The obligation to disclose interests, relationships or circumstances that might preclude an arbitrator from rendering an objective and impartial determination is a continuing duty that requires an arbitrator who accepts an appointment to disclose—at any stage of the proceeding—any such interests, relationships or circumstances that arise, or are recalled or discovered.
 In addition to relationships, it is advisable to disclose any life experience that may raise any doubt about your ability to be impartial.